-- In A Few Good Men (written by future Moneyball screenwriter Aaron Sorkin), Lt.
+- In A Few Good Men, Lt.
 Kaffee is shown watching baseball on TV in two different scenes.

-- Bobby Thomson's pennant-winning home run ball from the 1951 Giants/Dodgers playoff series (when both teams were based in New York) serves as a MacGuffin in Don Deliilo's novel Underworld.
-Delillo also wrote an early novel about football, End Zone.
+- Bobby Thomson's pennant-winning home run ball from the 1951 Giants/Dodgers playoff series (when both teams were based in New York) serves as a MacGuffin in Don DeLillo's novel Underworld.
+DeLillo also wrote an early novel about football, End Zone.

-- Dr. Larry Fleinhardt in Numb3rs is a Dodgers fan.
+- Dr. Larry Fleinhardt is a Dodgers fan.
 Furthermore, an entire episode deals with sabermetrics.

 - Don was also an accomplished player, although not quite good enough for the pros, before joining the FBI.
 Charlie also played Little League at one point but wasn't quite as good as his brother.

-- Step by Step has an episode where Mark has his siblings try to corner him with impossible questions about baseball, where he is an expert.
+- Step by Step has an episode where Mark has his stepsiblings try to corner him with impossible questions about baseball, where he is an expert.
 Eventually, they get him on "why do they call it an inning?"
 A later episode has him outright join Al's baseball team and (eventually) prove himself just as good a player as a straigist.
 Subverted in later seasons where Mark also gains interest in other sports (specifically, karate and basketball).